 up to 23.5 SEER

 up to 10.2 HSPF

 What is SEER and HSPF?

 SEER is an efficiency rating for ACs, and the larger the number, the more efficient it is.
-The difference between 23.5 and 26 is not great though, and the efficiency varies depending on the model.
-On the other hand, HSPF is a rating system that stands for "heating seasonal performance factor" and is designed to grade heat pumps.
+The difference between 23.5 and 26 is not astounding though, and the efficiency changes depending on the model.
+On the other hand, HSPF is another scale that stands for "heating seasonal performance factor" and is designed to grade heat pumps.
 It tells you how efficient the unit is at heating.
-We can see from these examples by looking at the SEER rating, air conditioners are almost equal, if not even better depending on the AC you choose.
+Notice from these examples that as far as energy effiency goes, air conditioners are about equal, if not even better depending on the AC you choose.
 The biggest difference between them is that heat pumps can also add warmth to your home while an AC can't.